Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Methods

-where $\tau=+/-$ correspond to $K$ and $K'$ valley respectively, $\mathbf{q}$ is the momentum difference to the center of the valley, and $\sigma_{i}$ are Pauli matrices that act on the sub-lattice basis.
-In particular, we will focus on the quasiparticle band of dispersion spectrum $E(q)=\sqrt{v^{2}q^{2}+m^{2}}$, and consider only on-site effective attractive interaction between quasiparticles:
+where $\sigma_{x,y,z}$ correspond to the Pauli matrix defined in the orbital basis, and $\bar\tau$ refers to the opposite valley.
+In particular, we will focus on the quasiparticle band of dispersion spectrum $E(\mathbf q)=\sqrt{v^{2}q^{2}+m^{2}}\pm\Delta_{\mathrm{IVC}}$, assuming $\Delta_{\mathrm{IVC}}\ll m$ and consider only on-site effective attractive interaction between time-reversal copy of quasiparticles.
+This can be realized as intervalley interaction for a graphene heterostructure:

-where $U$ is attractive interaction strength, and $a_{\tau}(\mathbf{r})$ is the quasiparticle annihilation operator of the valleys.
-Via the Hubbard-Stratonovich transformation~\cite{SM-TG}, we can then introduce a bosonic field $\Delta(\mathbf{r})=a_{-}(\mathbf{r})a_{+}(\mathbf{r})$ that corresponds to Cooper pairs.
-To simplify our discussions, we will focus on the contributions of the conduction bands of the toy model, which can be realized via a projection by involving the Bloch waves $u_{c,\tau}(\mathbf q)$ of the conduction bands \cite{GL,ACL_QM},
+where $U$ is attractive interaction strength, and $a_{\tau s \lambda}(\mathbf{r})$ is the quasiparticle annihilation operator of the valley $\tau$, spin $s$ and sublattice index $\lambda$.
+Due to the large band gap separating the conduction and valence band, we will focus on the contributions of the valence bands of the toy model, which can be realized via a projection by involving the Bloch waves $|u_{\tau}(\mathbf q)\rangle$ of the valence bands \cite{GL,ACL_QM},

-where $c_{\tau}(\mathbf{q})$ is the quasiparticle annihilation operator of momentum $\mathbf{q}$ for the conduction band.
+where $c_{s}(\mathbf{q})$ is the quasiparticle annihilation operator of momentum $\mathbf{q}$ for the valence band.
+The time reversal symmetry is intact for an IVC quasiparticle band, $u_{\tau \lambda}(\mathbf q)=u^*_{\bar\tau\lambda}(-\mathbf q)$, and thus the effective attractive interaction is coupling between IVC quasiparticles of opposite momentum.
+Via the Hubbard-Stratonovich transformation~\cite{SM-TG}, we can then introduce a bosonic field $\Delta(\mathbf{r})= \sum_s c_{\uparrow}(\mathbf{r})c_{ \downarrow}(\mathbf{r})$ that corresponds to Cooper pairs for the projected Hamiltonian.
 Using the path integral formalism, we can evaluate the free energy of the system, which can be decomposed into two components: the mean-field solution and the fluctuations.
 This decomposition is achieved by expanding the free energy around its extremum.
-Further details of the calculation can be found in the supplementary material \cite{supp}.
-Focusing on the case around the transition region where the mean-field value of the bosonic field $\Delta_{0}$ vanishes, minimizing the mean-field solution of the free energy provides us with a self-consistency condition for the mean-field temperature, at which transition to superconducting state initiates:
+Further details of the calculation can be found in the Supplementary Information \cite{supp}.
+Focusing on the case around the transition region where the mean-field value of the bosonic field $\Delta_{0}$ vanishes, minimizing the mean-field solution of the free energy provides us with a self-consistency condition for the mean-field temperature, at which transition to the superconducting state initiates:

 where $T_{\mathrm{MF}}=1/\beta_{\mathrm{MF}}$ is the mean-field temperature, and for convenience we have defined $\varepsilon(\mathbf{q})=\epsilon_{0}(\mathbf{q})-\mu$.
 The fluctuation of the free energy, in particular the quadratic term $F_{2}$, can be related to the fluctuation of the order parameter $\delta\Delta(\mathbf{k})$.
 After integrating out the fermionic fields $F_{2}$ takes the form: